-The summer heat has arrived in San Antonio, and with it comes a wide range of health risks to both humans and animals.
+The summer heat is scorching San Antonio, and with it comes a wide range of health risks to both humans and animals.

-But the city, TPR and NPR collectively offer a wide range of solutions to endure the heat and its dangers so everyone can safely enjoy warm weather activities.
+But the city, the state, TPR and NPR collectively offer a wide range of solutions to endure the heat and its dangers so everyone can safely enjoy warm weather activities.

 Review the FAQ below for some useful tips.
 Some are common sense.
 Some are things most Texans do already.
 Nevertheless, it's worth taking a moment to ensure that everyone in your life adheres to these safe and healthy routines throughout the summer months.